mozilla/ActiveData/README.md

 Provide high speed filtering and aggregation over data see [ActiveData Wiki Page](https://wiki.mozilla.org/Auto-tools/Projects/ActiveData) for project details

+## Use it now!

+ActiveData is a service!
+You can certainly setup your own service, but it is easier to use Mozilla's!

+	curl -XPOST -d "{\"from\":\"unittest\"}" http://activedata.allizom.org/query

 ## Requirements

 * Python2.7 installed